qiskit-community/archiver4qiskit/README.md

 archive = get_archive(archive_id)
 ```

 This object functions much the same as the Qiskit job object.
 For example, `archive.result()` provides the results.
+Once obtained, the results are incorporated into the saved archive.